Advocacy by the Foundation

 Industry Conferences

 The STXBP1 Foundation works hard to keep our presence high and involvement deep in important industry events.
-One of the most important conference is the American Epilepsy Society annual meeting, where experts in neurodevelopment disorders and epilepsies unite to network, collaborate, and share research. in 2023, STXBP1 was represented in 13 scientific posters— a big leap from five when we first started attending this conference in 2019!
+Some of the most important conferences are the American Epilepsy Society annual meeting and Global Genes where experts in rare genetic diseases, neurodevelopment disorders, and epilepsies unite to network, collaborate, and share research.
+Along with having a stand we also participate by speaking on conference panels and working with researchers on their scientific poster submissions.

 Petitioning the CDC